elastic/elastic-serverless-forwarder/docs/README-AWS.md

 To set up an S3 event notification for SQS, see the [Amazon S3 docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html).

 You need to set the notifications up for the `s3:ObjectCreated:*` event type.

-The Elastic Serverless Forwarder Lambda function needs to be provided extra IAM policies in order to access S3 and SQS resources in your account.
-For more info, see [Lambda IAM permissions and policies](#lambda-iam-permissions-and-policies).

 ## Troubleshooting and error handling